-If assembly needs to be extended to allow sidewall thickness requirement, the two (2) pipes supplied in the kit may be replaced by using the same diameter, field-supplied SDR-26 PVC (D2241) pipe.
-Do not extend dimension D more than 60 inches (see FIG. 4-8).
+If assembly needs to be extended to allow sidewall thickness requirement, the two (2) pipes supplied in the kit may be replaced by using the same diameter, field-supplied SDR-26 PVC (D2241) pipe for CVK3003 and standard schedule 40 PVC for CVK3007.
+Do not extend dimension D more than 60 inches (see FIG.'s 4-9 and 4-10).

-If assembly needs to be reduced, dimension D can be as short as possible.
+If assembly depth needs to be reduced, dimension D can be as short as possible.